hrrno/metadata/README.md

 Selected health registries will have thier metadata listed here during the development of the HRR data infrastructure.
 XML metadata, developing standards, and preliminary documentation and data quality reports.

+## Install the MetaData Repository Locally

+Install a copy of the HRR MetaData repository and a self contained web-server into your local environment.

+Donwload and execute the [installation script](https://github.com/hrrno/datamunger/blob/develop/Munger/Scripts/install-metadata-webserver.fsx) in the desired folder.
+[Requires mono/.NET]

 ## Available Metadata

 | Registry | Resource | Format |